spatie/laravel-feed/README.md

 php artisan vendor:publish --provider="Spatie\Rss\RssServiceProvider"
 ```

-This is the content of the published file laravel-rss.php:
+This is the content of the published file laravel-feed.php:
 You must change it to fit your needs.

 ```php